 Set-SmbServerConfiguration –EnableSMB2Protocol $true

-If your network device (NAS, Windows XP, Windows Server 2003) supports only the SMB1 protocol, you can enable on Windows 10 a separate SMB1Protocol-Client feature.
+If your network device (NAS, Windows XP, Windows Server 2003) supports only the SMB1 protocol, you can enable a separate SMB1Protocol-Client feature on Windows 10.
 But this is not recommended!!!

 Run the PowerShell prompt and verify that the SMB1Protocol-Client is disabled (State: Disabled):